brndnmtthws/brndn-io/content/posts/falling-out-of-love-with-computers/index.md

 It started selling our attention to the highest bidder, literally auctioning what we see and when we see it.
 And it turns out that was one of the most profitable ideas in human history.

 Today Google makes hundreds of billions of dollars a year in advertising revenue.
 Google—while not *technically* the world’s largest company—remains among the most profitable.
-It dominates the advertising economy and wields immense power over the flow of information.
-It earns tens of billions in net income and stands as one of the most powerful gatekeepers of attention and information.
-In many ways, Google gatekeeps the internet and the information that's available to us.
+And for a huge number of people, if Google doesn’t surface something, it may as well not exist.

 That’s where things began to sour.